8 common interview questions with example answers

 Why should we hire you for this position?

-As one of the most common closer questions used by interviewers, nailing this last question can leave a strong impression after you go.
+This is one of the most common closing questions, and nailing it leaves a strong impression after you go.

-But how can you answer this question without sounding like you have a serious ego?
-The trick lies in being humble yet confident.
-It’s great to list specific, relevant achievements you haven’t brought up yet.
+The trick is being humble yet confident—and it’s a great moment to list specific, relevant achievements you haven’t brought up yet.
+Come prepared with:

-• How your specific sets of skills fit into company culture
+- How your specific skills fit the company culture

 Sample answer

-On paper, I am an excellent fit for your company’s needs.
-I have worked in customer service for [X years], and over the past few years, I have been promoted twice to management positions.
+On paper, I’m an excellent fit for your company’s needs.
+I’ve worked in customer service for [X years], and over the past few years, I’ve been promoted twice to management positions.

-Additionally, I am passionate about [X company’s] mission and will use my organizational, project management, and conflict resolution skills.
+Additionally, I’m passionate about [X company’s] mission and will use my organizational, project management, and conflict resolution skills.
 That’ll improve the company’s relationships with its customer base and translate into improved sales and brand reputation.

 Dos and don’ts